Professor and Associate Department Head

 |RSM 430||Organization and Administration of Recreation Services|

-|RSM 511||Organization and Personnel Management|
+|RSM 511||Personnel Management|

-|RSM 580||Religion and Sport in Global Society|
+|RSM 556||Sport and Religion in Global Society|

 |DMin||United Theological Seminary||Pastoral Care and Counseling|

 |PhD||Michigan State University||Parks & Recreation Administration|